aderno64/profilarr-database/README.md

 ## Movie and TV
 These profiles are based on the structure of the SQP-1 Alternative (Radarr) and the WEB-2160p/1080p Alternative (Sonarr) profiles.
 Using this database can be described as set-it-and-forget-it.

-We do use the Dictionarry formats and regex, but we also have made modifications and additions to better source media.

 Using these profiles in Radarr:
 - You will get a media file between a quality of 720p - Bluray 1080p/2160p.